pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "If you want to build a ship, don't herd people together to collect wood, and don't assign them tasks and work, but teach them to long for the endless immensity of the sea."
 --Antoine de Saint-Exupery

+"Il semble que la perfection soit atteinte non quand il n'y a plus rien à ajouter, mais quand il n'y a plus rien à retrancher."
+"It seems that perfection is achieved not when there is nothing more to add, but when there is nothing more to take away"
+--Antoine de Saint-Exupery

 "Well it's your world now.
 Have fun with empowerment.
 It seems to make everyone that gets it really happy."
 --Rick Sanchez